top of page

 Regular weekly attendance is of course encouraged, but there are many opportunities to make up a missed meeting.
 Kiwanis has no strict attendance requirements since it is recognized that club members will have an occasional scheduling conflict which prevents meeting attendance.

-Quarterly dues are $166.25, which includes a delicious Coal Creek breakfast each week, a contribution to our service fund, and both International and District Kiwanis dues.
+Quarterly dues are $81, which includes room rental, small amount to our fund for education, and both International and District Kiwanis dues.
 There are generally no assessments in Kiwanis.
-Any dues increases must be voted upon by the entire membership of the club.
+Any dues changes must be voted upon by the entire membership of the club.

 If you're an area resident who is interested in helping the community, you are cordially invited to join us for our weekly breakfast meetings Monday mornings.
 Just click email us at foothillskiwanis@gmail.org to arrange for your first visit.
 There's no obligation to you, and the breakfast is on us.